 Call of Duty: Warzone has gone down as a huge success for Activision’s hit FPS franchise.
 Despite debuting just seven months ago, it has already reached eighty million total players.
 These numbers put it in direct competition with other genre titans like Fortnite and PUBG.
 Not bad for something that started off life as a spin-off.

-It’s inevitable integration with Black Ops Cold War was confirmed way back in September.
+Its inevitable integration was confirmed way back in September.
 But we now know that Activision isn’t changing the progression model.
 All level unlocks acquired from 1 to 55 in Cold War will be usable in Warzone too.
 It’s much the same for gun unlocks, camos, blueprints, and operators.

 What we don’t know is how this game will interact with Modern Warfare.
 Both games feel and play very differently so having their respective Warzone modes overlap could be difficult.
 Supposedly, Treyarch’s plan is to let players pick either a Modern Warfare loadout or Black Ops Cold War loadout beforehand.
 But how that will work from a balance point of view is hard to gauge.